for Sunnyvale Mayor - 2020

 April 5, 2016

-City Council Votes to Sell Raynor Park Building with Park Priority Use
+City Council Votes to Sell Raynor Park Activity Center with Park Priority Use

-The City Council over-ruled the Planning Commission (appointed by the City Council) to allow the Stratford School corporation to buy the Raynor Park Building and gain exclusive use to part of the park for most of the day.
+The City Council over-ruled the Planning Commission (appointed by the City Council) to allow the Stratford School corporation to buy the Raynor Park Activity Center and gain exclusive use to part of the park for most of the day.
 The money will go to a new library in the north side of Sunnyvale pitting one side of Sunnyvale against another.
-A simple $15 million bond issue would have given North Sunnyvale a branch library and preserved the park building for the many kids who did gymnastics and other activities there.
+A simple $15 million bond issue would have given North Sunnyvale a branch library and preserved the Raynor Park building for the many kids (like mine) who did gymnastics and other activities there.

 The real problem is a shortage of parks.
 If residents had more park land the partial loss of what they have would not sting so much.
-Of the $55 Million recieved in park mitigation fees since 2010, not a penny has gone to acquire park land.
+Of the $55 Million received in park mitigation fees since 2010, not a penny had gone to acquire park land by 2016.
 THAT is what has to be changed!

 Make Sunnyvale Green and Friendly - for Kids, Families, Seniors, Singles